Indiegogo VS Kickstarter: What Are The Differences & Which Is Better For Your Crowdfunding Campaign?

 Table of Contents

 Both services involve giving rewards, or perks, to backers who chip in to support a project.
 With Kickstarter, creators are required to give rewards to backers, while Indiegogo makes it voluntary (though they recommend it).
-And while Indiegogo has a limit of 20 reward levels (meaning different tiers of rewards based on how much you contribute), Kickstarter has no set limit on reward levels.

 Another factor to consider is the amount of traffic these two services get.
 Run Kickstarter and Indiegogo through Alexa and you’ll see that Kickstarter gets more traffic than Indiegogo, which plays a role in how much support you’re likely to attract.